Sonic0/changeAPTproxyState/README.md

 # changeAPTproxyState
 ### Change the proxy state for APT.
-Active or deactive proxy definitions in /etc/apt/apt.conf
+Active or deactive proxy rules in /etc/apt/apt.conf

 *This is a draft of code.*